r57zone/iOS-Sync/README.md

 `r57zone[собака]gmail.com`

 # iOS Sync (En)
-iOS File Manager for Windows.<br><br>
+iOS File Manager for Windows.
-The main feature is the ability to quickly upload files, using "drag and drop", into the application.
-The path to the default folder is edited in config.ini.
-Tested on iOS 6.1 iTunes 11.3.0.54.
 Application partially support [standard modular programs](https://github.com/r57zone/Standard-modular-program).

+##Features
+The main feature is the ability to quickly upload files, using "drag and drop", into the application.<br>
+The path to the default folder is edited in config.ini.<br>
+Work on iOS 6.1 with iTunes 11.3.0.54.

 ## Screenshots
 ![](https://cloud.githubusercontent.com/assets/9499881/5959586/e85696a4-a7e8-11e4-9005-e8fab3b3f23c.png)